-We know from experience that within the Oil, Gas and Petrochemical (OGP) business, control and safety systems play a vital part of the safe and effective operation of a plant.
-Over the years, this has resulted in a situation close to monopoly for the sourcing of hardware and support services for supporting these vital and complex systems.
-However, there are alternative sourcing for the control and safety systems.
+We know from experience that within the Oil, Gas, and Petrochemical (OGP) business, control and safety systems play a vital part of the safe and effective operation of a plant.
+Over the years, this has resulted in a situation where OEMs almost have a monopoly for the sourcing of hardware and support services for supporting these vital and complex systems.
+However, there are alternative sourcing options for these control and safety systems.

 Why is this important?
 The purchasing departments will certainly claim that competition is good to maintain fair prices and good support.
-There might even be situations or projects where independence is important to ensure the best technical solutions without being tied to only one system.
-Sourcing multiple system from same source may also reduce the number of interfaces and could be beneficial in both project and operational phases.
+There might even be situations or projects where independence is important to ensure the best technical solutions, without being tied to only one system.
+Sourcing multiple systema from the same source may also reduce the number of interfaces and could be beneficial in both project and operational phases.

-Channel partner programs for control and safety systems
+Channel partner programmes for control and safety systems

 - System Integrator – vendor agnostic resells the solutions as a part of an overall solution

 - Authorised Value Provider